siribi/CODEML_WORKFLOW/README.md

 	mkdir FASTAS_Guidance_Edits MSA_Scores_Guidance Seq_Scores_Guidance

 3. Run worker_guidance_fi.sbatch
-	Note: This run requires a lot of space.
+	Note 1: This run requires a lot of space.
 Consider running it in the work directory.
+	Note 2: Notice that the main output of GUIDANCE2 gets this name: mv MSA.PRANK.Without_low_SP_Col.With_Names $FILEBASE.guidance.edit.fasta
-	NB: See note about bug in GUIDANCE2 above
+	Note 3: See note about bug in GUIDANCE2 above

 #################################################################################### <br />
 **Part 1d.
 Removing alignments with bad sequence scores**